Mintbase/Grants-Program/applications/ChainLib.md

 **How our project relates to / integrates into the Mintbase / NEAR ecosystem** ChainLib is a dapp built and functioning on the NEAR blockchain, accepting offers and payments in Near.
 We aim to extend NFT marketplace functionality by implementing :
 - **Personalized story tales as NFTs** - programmable story tales as NFTs with predefined reader’s parameters.
 I.E. story tales for children.
 Parents can order books with their child right inside the story.
 All they need is add their child’s name, sex, age, even image and our platform will mint a personalized NFT containing the story tale with their child inside it.
 It remains only to order a printed copy of the book with created personalized NFT
 - **Generative NFT books powered by non-human system to generate new content programmatically**, constantly manipulating the variable possibilities.
 Imagine that You bought an NFT containing a story tale with Your child inside it.
-Now imagine that this NFT is programmed to generate from-time-to-time new story tales with Your child inside it, with the same predefined reader’s parameters.
+Now imagine that this NFT is programmed to generate from-time-to-time new story tales with Your child as the main hero, with the same predefined reader’s parameters.
 A new story could be unlocked any time for NFT owners.
 All they have to do is periodically check their NFT status on our platform.
 We aim to develop on Mintbase the functionality described above.
 Thus we hope to extend existing functionality of our platform and of Mintbase, as well.

 **Why are we doing this?**